ONeillMor/the-evolution-project/README.md

 24/03/2021
 Header and footer added.
 Both layouts came from examples online and have been edited and styled.

+25/03/2021
+How it works section has been added and styled a little.

 ###Sources:
 ######Header
 https://tutorialslink.com/Articles/Responsive-Navbar-with-Bootstrap/1975